Security assessment criteria and the Adjudicative Guidelines

 Legal aspects to security vetting assessment

-Work involving New Zealand’s national security, factors must sometimes be considered that might otherwise be discriminatory, as recognised in Section 25 of the Human Rights Act 1993.
+Work involving New Zealand’s national security, factors must sometimes be considered that might otherwise be discriminatory, as recognised in Section 25 of the Human Rights Act 1993(external link).

 The prohibition on discriminating in employment on the grounds listed below does not apply to employment in the area of national security: